 {This note should be tailored to the Fund's specific nature of operations:} Company B Domestic Fund, LP (the "Fund") is a limited partnership created under the laws of the State of Delaware, which commenced operations on {Month, Date, Year}.
 The Fund was organized for the {state Fund's investment objective}.
-The Fund is managed by Company B General Partner, LLC (the "General Partner") and Investment Manager, LLC (the "Investment Manager"). {If applicable:} The Investment Manager is registered with the U.S. Securities and Exchange Commission under the Investment Advisers Act of 1940, as an Investment Adviser.
+The Fund is managed by Company B General Partner, LLC (the "General Partner") and Investment Manager, LLC (the "Investment Manager"). {If applicable:} The Investment Manager is registered with the U.S. Securities and Exchange Commission as an Investment Adviser.